lexruee/useful-gnome-shell-extensions/README.md

 Purpose:

- -  Add a suspend button to the GNOME status menu.
+ -  Adds a suspend button to the GNOME status menu.

 Links: